positions open for 2019 Session Two.

 July 21 to August 17.

-Are you a current classroom teacher or hold at least a Bachelor’s Degree in Education?
-This program is an excellent opportunity for teaching abroad in the summer.
-Enhance your career while getting paid a cash stipend.
+This is an excellent opportunity to teach abroad in the summer.
+Enhance your career while getting paid a cash stipend of $800 US.

 Go beyond the beaten path and experience China the way no tourist ever could even for four short weeks.
-You will find a rich culture built upon a fascinating history and a country populated by a caring, vibrant people.
+You'll find a rich culture built upon a fascinating history and a country populated by caring, vibrant people.

 School locations are in Beijing, Chongqing, Shanxi.

 The China F visa is usually issued to foreigners who are invited to conduct a lecture, an investigation, scientific and cultural exchanges, study tours and other non-business activities in China.
 Typically, the duration of stay on the China F visa is 30 days, which means you can stay for up to 30 days from the date of entry.
-In case that you need a longer duration, claim it explicitly in your application form, and the officer may give the length of stay according to your need.
+In case you need a longer duration, let the visa officer know.

 You are eligible to apply if you meet the following requirements: